solojavier/twilio-proxy/README.md

 ## Setup

-To deploy this app to heroku you need to setup an env variable:
+To deploy this app to heroku you need to setup the following env variables:

  * SMS_NUMBER : Phone number to which you want SMS and calls to be forwarded (+52 format for mx)
- * PHONE_NUMBER : Phone number to which you want SMS and calls to be forwarded (+521 format for mx)
+ * PHONE_NUMBER : Phone number to which you want SMS and calls to be forwarded (+52 format for mx)
+ * PROXY_NUMBER : Phone number from which the numbers and SMS calls are forwarded (+1 format for us)

 After you have the app deployed, you need to buy a twilio phone number and then setup webhooks to you app endpoints '/call' and '/sms' accordingly